Pleckgate High School’s Religious Education department is golden!

 The report stated: “Religious Education at Pleckgate High School plays a pivotal role.

-“It is a core subject and all students are enabled the opportunity to explore a variety of faiths and opinions.
+“It is a core subject and all pupils are enabled the opportunity to explore a variety of faiths and opinions.

-“The subject is very active and the students are able to share their opinions and ask big questions throughout their school life.
+“The subject is very active and the pupils are able to share their opinions and ask big questions throughout their school life.

 “The Head of Department is passionate about the subject and leads the staff well in order for good and outstanding lessons to take place.